 - You must avoid the ephemeral port range when you assign explicit ports.
 The use of any port in the ephemeral range can lead to unpredictable behavior because of possible port conflicts with the underlying operating system.
 The ephemeral port range is operating system-dependent.
-Refer to the NcFTP site "The Ephemeral Port Range" documentation, see Resources.
+Refer to the NcFTP site "The Ephemeral Port Range" documentation, see Related topics.

 - You can use a formula for assigning the listener and JMX service ports to avoid port conflicts

 and to save room for adding more WebSphere eXtreme Scale servers in the same machine.
 For example,

 30<WXS Container Number>10can be a good strategy for assigning listener ports for WebSphere eXtreme Scale containers.
 Following this strategy of port allocation, you have

 30110, 30120, 30130,